theobald-software/theobald-software.github.io/content/_en/xtract-is-for-azure/query/entering-select-options.md

 old_url: /Xtract-IS-EN/default.aspx?pageid=entering-select-options
 ---

 Within the SAP GUI, you can create complex selection criteria in the selection screen of the query.
-This can be also done with the Xtract IS Query ent.
+This can be also done with the Xtract IS for Azure Query ent.
 Please click the *Edit* link to define the selection for the parameters.

 ![Selection-Options-Fill-01](/img/content/Selection-Options-Fill-01.png){:class="img-responsive" }